mstksg/inCode/copy/entries/huffman-3.md

-First, we use [`withFile`][withFile] from System.IO, which gives us a file handler for a given filepath; we can pass this handler onto functions that take file handlers.  `withFile` actually handles most of the IO-based error handling and cleanup we would ever need.
+First, we use [`withFile`][withFile] from System.IO, which gives us a file handler for a given filepath; we can pass this handler onto functions that take file handlers.  `withFile` actually handles most of the IO-based error handling and cleanup we would ever need for our simple use cases of *pipes*.

 [withFile]: http://hackage.haskell.org/package/base-4.7.0.0/docs/System-IO.html#v:withFile